A patient's choice of contraceptive method involves factors such as efficacy, safety, noncontraceptive benefits, cost, and personal considerations.

 Adverse effects include headaches and vaginal irritation or discharge.
 The ring may accidentally slip out during intercourse and either the user or the partner may feel the ring during sexual intercourse.
 Contraindications are similar to those of combined oral contraceptives.

 The Copper T380 was introduced in 1988.
 The T-shaped IUD is made of polyethylene with fine copper wire wrapped around the vertical stem.
 The string is clear or white and hangs from the lower limb of the IUD.
 This device consists of 308 mg of copper covering portions of its stem and arms.
-Contraceptive effectiveness continues for 10 years, after which time it must be replaced.
+A foreign-body reaction creates a toxic intrauterine milieu, preventing fertilization as its primary mechanism of action.
+Contraceptive effectiveness continues for 12 years.

-The failure rate is 2% with Progestasert (the progesterone form), 0.6% with the Copper T380, and of 0.1 % with Mirena.
-The percent of women who continue to use these forms of contraception is high after 1 year of use, 81% and 78% with Progestasert and Copper T380, respectively.
+The failure rate is 0.6% with the Copper T380, and 0.1 % with LNG-IUS.
+The percent of women who continue to use these forms of contraception is high after 1 year of use, 88% and 84% with LNG-IUS and Copper T380, respectively.

 IUDs produce no adverse systemic effects.
 Ectopic pregnancies are reduced overall; however, the ratio of extrauterine to intrauterine pregnancy is increased if conception does occur.
-Menstrual blood loss and dysmenorrhea are decreased with Progestasert.
-Twenty percent of women experience amenorrhea with Mirena.
+Menstrual blood loss and dysmenorrhea are decreased with the LNG-IUS.
+Twenty percent of women experience amenorrhea with the LNG-IUS.
+The risk of pelvic inflammatory disease decreases in patients using IUDs (after the peri-insertion window) as compared to patients using no contraceptive method.
+Risks of endometrial and ovarian cancer decrease for patient using IUDs.

-IUDs are associated with a risk of uterine perforation at the time of insertion.
-Increased dysmenorrhea occurs with the Copper T380.
-Increased menstrual blood loss occurs in the first few cycles with use of the Copper T380 and Mirena IUDs.
-Whether IUDs increase the risk of PID is controversial.
-IUDs have none of the potential noncontraceptive benefits of hormonal contraceptives.
-IUDs may be expelled unnoticed, and they do not protect against STDs.
+IUDs are associated with a risk of uterine perforation at the time of insertion (1%).
+Increased dysmenorrhea and blood loss may occur in the first few cycles with use of the Copper T380.

-Contraindications include a history of previous PID in the past year or active PID, an abnormal or distorted uterine cavity, undiagnosed genital bleeding, uterine or cervical malignancy, a history of ectopic pregnancy, increased susceptibility to infection (eg, those with leukemia, diabetes, valvular heart disease, or AIDS), Wilson disease, known or suspected pregnancy, a history of genital actinomyces, and active cervical or endometrial infections.
+Contraindications include an abnormal or distorted uterine cavity, undiagnosed genital bleeding, uterine or cervical malignancy, Wilson disease, known or suspected pregnancy, and active cervical or endometrial infections.

 Sterilization is considered an elective permanent method of contraception.
 Although both female and male sterilization procedures can be reversed surgically, the surgery is technically more difficult than the original procedure and may not be successful.
 In regard to reversal of sterilization, success is noted to be greater with tubal reanastomosis than with reanastomosis of the vas deferens.